openjs-foundation/cross-project-council/GOVERNANCE.md

   the winners.
 In the case of a tie between 2 or more candidates, the winner will be chosen randomly unless:
-   * There are only 2 candidates tied for the largest number of votes, in which case those 2 candidates will be the winners,
+   * There are only 2 candidates tied for the largest number of votes, in which case those 2 candidates will be the winners, or
    * all but one of the candidates that are tied for the number of votes choose to conceed.

 ## Approving and Onboarding Regular Members

-Regular members can self-nominate by opening a PR to add themselves to the Regular member list in the [README.md](https://github.com/openjs-foundation/cross-project-council/blob/master/README.md).
+Regular members can self-nominate by opening a PR to add themselves to the regular member list in the [README.md](https://github.com/openjs-foundation/cross-project-council/blob/master/README.md).
 The PR should include an indication of which project they have been active in for 3 months as per the [CPC charter](https://github.com/openjs-foundation/cross-project-council/blob/master/CPC-CHARTER.md#regular-members).

 The PR to add a regular member is approved when:

-* there are no outstanding objections
+* There are no outstanding objections
-* there are two or more approvals by voting CPC members
+* There are two or more approvals by voting CPC members
-* the PR has been opened for at least 1 week
+* The PR has been opened for at least 1 week

 Once a PR is ready to be landed, the CPC member who lands the pull request should: